shelly-hub/Python-APIs-Challenge/README.md

    - Show extra columns when hovering in a scatter plot with hvplot.(2020).Stack Overflow.
 Retrieved on 03/04/2023, from:<https://stackoverflow.com/questions/59678780/show-extra-columns-when-hovering-in-a-scatter-plot-with-hvplot>
    - Labels.(17/03/2023).Hvplot.
 Retrieved on 03/04/2023, from:<https://hvplot.holoviz.org/reference/pandas/labels.html>
    - Customization.(17/03/2023).Hvplot.
 Retrieved on 03/04/2023, from:<https://hvplot.holoviz.org/user_guide/Customization.html>
-   - MONASH UNIVERISTY BOOTCAMP.(2023).Module 6 Challenge.
+   - MONASH UNIVERISTY BOOTCAMP.(2023).Module 6: Python APIs.
 Retrieved from 30/03/2023